 Barend Slabbert is a Senior Lecturer and Programme Leader for the BA (Hons) Interior Design programme.
 Originally from South Africa, he has taught both in Cape Town and London before joining the University of Derby in 2017.
 He specialises in exhibition and stage-set design, and formed part of the design team for the 2015 World Expo in Milan in 2012.
 He has a special interest in the development of spatial narratives, and more specifically between spaces of different time periods, and the relationship between space and object.

 “Since the beginning of S.H.E.D, I was fascinated by the ethos, a space that can adapt and change to fit a variety of requirements, to help facilitate dialogues.
 Being part of the design and build team has been a wonderful experience so far, and incredibly rewarding to see how people interact and receive this space with each event.
 What I love most about S.H.E.D is the connections it helps to establish between people, by creating a network of creatives and allowing one to be part of a ‘family’.“

 Operations and Finance Director

-When Sarah’s not busy helping make the many ambitions of S.H.E.D a reality, she’s working as Unlimited Theatre’s General Manager.
-Unlimited Theatre is an Arts Council England NPO specialising in dissolving the boundaries between art and science through collaboration with leading scientists and technologists.
-Prior to this, Sarah completed an internship with Third Angel, opened up a new event space at Harland Works and climbed the operational ranks at Sheffield’s independent cinema, Showroom Workstation.
-Over the last 5 years, Sarah has pocketed a wealth of experience in small-scale company management, accounting and project coordination.
+When Sarah’s not busy working on S.H.E.D operations and finances, she’s working as Unlimited Theatre’s General Manager and a freelance bookkeeper.
+Unlimited Theatre is currently an Arts Council England NPO specialising in dissolving the boundaries between art and science through collaboration with leading scientists and technologists.
+Prior to this, Sarah was an intern with Third Angel, opened up a new event space at Harland Works and climbed the operational ranks at Sheffield’s independent cinema, Showroom Workstation.
+Over the last 7 years, Sarah has pocketed a wealth of experience in small-scale company management, accounting and project coordination.